McMaster University Profile

 McMaster’s Security Services takes your safety very seriously and aims to create a safe and secure environment for you to study.
 You can find red assistance phones across campus, which are monitored by security.
 You can also download a new safety App for your smart phone called McMaster University Safety Security & Transit (MUSST).

 Housing and Transportation

 Where you live and how you get to your classes are important to your university life.
 McMaster gives you information to help you decide whether you should apply for residence or seek housing off campus.
 If you live off campus, you’ll also get information on public transportation options and availability of parking services to help you with your commute.

-McMaster has 12 residence buildings with three styles of accommodation.
-Ten of the residences are the traditional dorm room, and two are furnished apartments/townhouse for upper-year students.
-You can also choose to live in lifestyle-theme communities, including quiet or all-female communities, and living learning communities that include themes such as Women in Leadership and Healthy Active Living.
+McMaster has 12 residence buildings with 3 styles of accommodation.
+Ten of the residences are the traditional dorm room, and 2 are furnished apartments/townhouse for upper-year students.
+You can also choose to live in lifestyle-themed communities, including quiet or all-female communities, and living learning communities that include themes such as Women in Leadership and Healthy Active Living.
 Check out your residence options at McMaster.

 McMaster has an Off-Campus Resource Centre that can help you find housing in Hamilton.
-You can search four types of housing: co-op/short term rentals, student rentals, sublets, and graduate/faculty/staff rentals.
+You can search 4 types of housing: Co-op/short term rentals, student rentals, sublets and graduate/faculty/staff rentals.

 Whether you live in residence or off campus, finding a place to eat is made easier with the university’s meal plans, which give you access to both on- and off-campus vendors.
 Check out McMaster’s meal plans and prices.

 Residence life is about more than where you live – it is where you will find a community.
 With a senior student mentor to guide you, you will have the chance to participate in exciting programming that builds on what you’re learning inside the classroom while getting to know students from different programs.
 Check out residence life at McMaster.